rabbitmq/rabbitmq-tutorials/python/tutorial-one.md

 and forwards messages.
 You can think about it as a post office: when you send mail to the post box and you're pretty sure that mr postman will eventually deliver the mail to your recipient.
-Using this metaphor RabbitMQ is a post box, post office and a mailman.
+Using this metaphor RabbitMQ is a post box, post office and a postman.

 The major difference between RabbitMQ and the post office is the fact that it doesn't deal with the paper, instead it accepts, stores and forwards binary